 There’s a reason more K-12 school districts than ever are choosing to invest in interactive whiteboards.
-Not only do they create flexibility for teachers during their lessons, but they also increase collaboration among students.
+Not only do they create flexibility for teachers during lessons, but they also give students opportunities for interactive learning.
+To maximize their usefulness and chart the path ahead, consider these six ways to incorporate interactive whiteboards into math lessons.

 1. Enable student collaboration